 Book-Entry Bonds.
 DTC will act as initial securities depository for the Bonds.
 Individual purchases may be made in book-entry form only, and purchasers will not receive certificates representing their interest in the Bonds purchased.
-The ownership of one fully registered Bond in the aggregate principal amount of each maturity of the Bonds will be registered in the name of Cede & Co., as nominee for DTC.
+The ownership of one fully registered Bond in the aggregate principal amount of each maturity of each series of the Bonds will be registered in the name of Cede & Co., as nominee for DTC.
 So long as Cede & Co. is the Registered Owner of the Bonds, references herein to the Registered Owners or Bond owners will mean Cede & Co. and will not mean the Beneficial Owners of the Bonds.
-Neither the County nor the Bond Registrar will have any responsibility or obligation to DTC participants or Beneficial Owners regarding the accuracy of any records maintained by DTC or any DTC participant, the payment by DTC or any DTC participant of any amount in respect of the principal of or interest on the Bonds, any notice that is permitted or required to be given to Registered Owners under the Bond Ordinance (except notices that are required to be given by the Bond Registrar to DTC), the selection by DTC or any DTC participant of any person to receive payment in the event of a partial redemption of Bonds, or any consent given or other action taken by DTC as the Registered Owner.
+Neither the County nor the Bond Registrar will have any responsibility or obligation to DTC participants or Beneficial Owners regarding the accuracy of any records maintained by DTC or any DTC participant, the payment by DTC or any DTC participant of any amount in respect of the principal of or interest on the Bonds, any notice that is permitted or required to be given to Registered Owners under the Bond Legislation (except those notices that are required to be given by the County to the Bond Registrar or to DTC), or any consent given or other action taken by DTC as the Registered Owner.
 See Appendix E for additional information.